 We can distinguish 3 main categories within this world of nostalgy: the real stuff, the replica jerseys and kits and the ‘new’ retro looks.

-The real stuff are jerseys, bib shorts and other cycling wear which date back from good old days.
+- The real stuff are jerseys, bib shorts and other cycling wear which date back from good old days.
 This original cycle wear is often quite expensive.
 Especially when looking for good condition wear.
+In many cases they are made of wool.

 Famous top 9 best retro cycling jerseys